finnporter/WNBA/README.md

 ### Integrations
 Currently the engine connects to the Sportsradar API on a test account with limited requests per minute and month
 to get WNBA data.
 Other API providers might be integrated in the future.
+The limited requests are also the reason I'm saving things to a database instead of doing the calculations on the fly.
+There is some basic data, that only needs to be updated every once in a while and therefore doesn't need to be fetched every time.

 ### Versions
 Current version: v1